MineEric64/Layby/README.md

 Using CEF Static Loading crashes DAW.
 IDK why too.
 So I had to change Dynamic Loading (at Runtime) using `LoadLibrary()` function.

 If you want to port CEF to WebView2 because it's simple and lightweight (or you want to contribute because you just came with AMAZING idea), you're welcome!!
 (PR)

+Also, you need to compile CEF library manually.
+If you don't know well about this, you can [create the issue](https://github.com/Layby/issues/new) and alert to me!

+### Known issues
+- Audio Stuttering when focus out

+because of CEF ([CEFWrapper.cpp](https://github.com/MineEric64/Layby/blob/main/Subwoofer/CefWrapper/CefWrapper.cpp)), happens on `OnAudioStreamPacket()`

+- Sometimes crash
+IDK why happens, I think it's from CEF error (or unstabilized)

+- Memory leak
+happens `FreeLibrary()` on [CefLoader.cpp](https://github.com/MineEric64/Layby/blob/main/Source/CefLoader.cpp) `free()`

+Calling FreeLibrary function makes DAW crash.
+IDK why.